-Guide to the Córdoba Patios Festival
+Guide to visiting the Córdoba Patios Festival (2026)

 The patio of Calle Badanas, 13.
-Photo: author

-Each May, the Andalucian city of Córdoba welcomes hundreds of thousands of visitors to its Fiesta de los Patios de Cordoba, when some of the most beautiful and historic homes in the city open their private courtyards to the public.
+Each May, the Andalucian city of Córdoba welcomes hundreds of thousands of visitors to its Fiesta de los Patios de Córdoba, when some of the most beautiful and historic homes in the city open their private courtyards to the public.

 The history of the festival